 The Society supports or manages many projects, large and small, which enhance the local environment for the benefit of the whole community.

 Recent projects include restoring The Gordon Lamp in Montpellier, the Holst Statue in Imperial Gardens and restoring the Bandstand in Montpellier Gardens.
-The Society also supported the restoration of the Pittville Gates at the end of Winchcombe Street, see the Friends of Pitville website.
+The Society also supported the restoration of the Pittville Gates at the end of Winchcombe Street, see the Friends of Pittville website.

 Cheltenham has been home to many creative, brave and famous people - the composer Gustav Holst, explorer Dr Edward Wilson, Sir Ralph Richardson and many others.